bilalmuhammad41/cynthia_ugwu_replica/README.md

 # Portfolio Website Project

 This repo contains the source code of a replica of [Cynthia Ugwu](https://cynthiaugwu.com/)'s incredible website.
-My goal for this project is to create as many animations and effect Cynthia as implemented in her website to enhance my front-end development skills with ReactJS, JS and Tailwind CSS + CSS5.
+My goal for this project is to create as many animations and effect Cynthia as implemented in her website to enhance my front-end development skills with ReactJS, JS and Tailwind CSS + custom CSS.

 Live at: https://bilalmuhammad41.github.io/cynthia_ugwu_replica/